IBM-Cloud/terraform-provider-ibm/README.md

 * `BM_API_KEY`- The Bluemix API Key
 * `SL_API_KEY` - The SoftLayer API Key
 * `SL_USERNAME` - The SoftLayer username associated with the SoftLayer API Key.

+Additional environment variables may be required depending on the tests being run.
+Check console log for warning messages about required variables.